nowrd2xpln/udacity_self_driving_car_nano_degree/main/lesson01_object_detection/README.md

 19. How I Did It
 20. Coming Up

+Lesson 7: Gradients and Color Spaces
+1. Gradient Threshold
+2. Sobel Operator
+3. Applying Sobel
+4. Magnitude of the Gradient
+Magnitude of the Gradient
+5. Direction of the Gradient
+6. Combining Thresholds
+7. Color Spaces
+8. Color Thresholding
+9. HLS intuitions
+10. HLS and Color Thresholds
+11. HLS Quiz
+12. Color and Gradient

 Need balanced data set or run the risk of classifier trying to predict everything belonging to the majority class.

 Need a training set for training and check on unseen examples with test set.